 The Metallic Crab Spider is a member of the Running Crab Spider family.
-They are long with skinny legs and incredibly fast.
-This speed allows them to escape predators as well as catch dinner.
-Their long front legs are about the same length as the other legs, so they don't look as much like a crab as other Crab Spiders.
+They are long arachnids with skinny legs, and they are incredibly fast.
+This speed allows them to escape predators as well as catch fast-moving insects.
+Those long front legs are about the same length as the other legs however, so despite its name, it does not look like a crab as much as other species of Crab Spider.

 Scientific Name: Philodromus marxi

 Size (Adult; Length): 2mm to 11mm (0.08in to 0.43in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.